Bitbucket is getting a new navigation

 • The import statement will always reference the HEAD commit of the targeted branch.

-• If you want to reference your exported .yaml at particular points in time for using in import statements, you can use a tag instead of the branch name to reference a specific commit rather than the HEAD if the branch.
+• If you want to reference your exported YAML at particular points in time for use in import statements, you can use a tag instead of the branch name to reference a specific commit rather than the HEAD if the branch.

 Security & Access

-• Once you mark a Pipeline .yaml file with export: true, assume that any repository in the same workspace can view the contents of that Pipeline configuration file, as the contents may be inferrable via things like build logs etc.
+• Once you mark a pipeline .yaml file with export: true, assume that any repository in the same workspace can view the contents of that Pipeline configuration file, as the contents may be inferable via things like build logs etc.

 • Do not store sensitive information directly within the configuration of exported Pipelines.
 Always leverage variables and secrets for managing sensitive information as these values are inherited from the importing repository.